Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nearly all women with cervical cancer have been infected with the human papillomavirus (HPV).
 HPV is the virus that causes genital warts.

-The death rate from cervical cancer continues to decrease each year due to prevention and early detection as a result of screening with the Pap test.
+The death rate from cervical cancer keeps going down each year.
+This is partly due to early detection as a result of Pap tests.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |